Waffelo/Waffelo/README.md

 I am a 16 years old GNU/Linux & Tech enthusiast, I like to learn new stuff and im interested in security, privacy and programming.
 I speak three languages, they are Slovak, Czech and English, Im currentely learning Spanish.
 If you are interested, here are my [dotfiles](https://github.com/Waffelo/Dotfiles/).

- - 🐍 Learning Python & JS
+ - 🐍 Learning Python & Rust
  - 🐧 GNU/Linux enthusiast
  - 🔐 Interested in Security and Privacy
  - 📣 Speaking Slovak, Czech and English